 Together we enrich lives, expand knowledge, and strengthen communities.
-SCLSNJ branches can be found in Bridgewater, Bound Brook, Hillsborough, Manville, North Plainfield, Peapack & Gladstone, Rocky Hill at the Mary Jacobs branch, Somerville, Warren Township, and Watchung.
+SCLSNJ branches can be found in Bridgewater, Bound Brook, Hillsborough, Manville, Montgomery, North Plainfield, Peapack and Gladstone, Rocky Hill (under renovation), Somerville, Warren Township, and Watchung.
 Additionally, there are two SCLSNJ reading stations in Branchburg and Washington Valley.

 Our Executive Leadership Team

-LYNN HOFFMAN, MLS, is the Director of Operations for the Somerset County Library System of New Jersey.
-With more than two decades of public library experience in a variety of roles, Hoffman’s understanding of the challenges of front-line service, combined with her technical and project management expertise, make her well-suited to keeping SCLSNJ running smoothly behind the scenes.
-Hoffman has a Master’s in Library and Information Science from the University of Iowa, and has worked in several large public library systems.
+LYNN HOFFMAN, MLS, is the Deputy Director for the Somerset County Library System of New Jersey.
+With more than two decades of public library experience in a variety of roles, Hoffman understands the interdependence between the library service experienced by our customers, and the systems and infrastructure that staff members need in order to provide that service.
+That understanding, combined with her expertise in organizational development, project management, and strategic planning, makes Hoffman well-suited to keeping SCLSNJ running smoothly.
+Hoffman has a Master’s in Library and Information Science from the University of Iowa, and has worked in several large, nationally-recognized public library systems.
 She reads a wide variety of books, with interests ranging from neuroscience to knitting to leadership development to fiction featuring libraries – real or imagined.

 BRIAN MORGAN, MS, QPA; is the Director of Finance for the Somerset County Library System of New Jersey.
 He has a Bachelor’s degree with majors in economics and statistics as well as a Master of Science in social psychology, both from Rutgers University.
 A Qualified Purchasing Agent (QPA) since 2014, his focus is on organizational efficiency and maximizing value to the communities served by the Library.
 Morgan has a love for reading and for libraries, and his favorite book is “The Catcher in the Rye” by J.D.
 Salinger.